miclindahl/UniTimetabling/README.md

 ## A strategic view on University Timetabling.
 The purpose is to share the code made for the computational results for the article "A Strategic View on University Timetabling".
-This can be found in the code:
+The results can be created by running the unit test MultiObjectiveTests.cs -> MultiObjSolveExhausted This can be found in the code:
 * Two additional strategic objectives described in the article: Total Room Capacity and number of Timeslots
 * Implementation of Epsilon-method for bi-objective optimization.